gvensan/solace-glossary/_posts/2021-09-09-java-content-subscription-management-protocol.md

 ---
 layout: post
 title: "Java Content Subscription Management Protocol"
-excerpt: "The Solace Messaging API for Java (also referred to as JCSMP) is a 100% pure Java implementation that provides an object-oriented API for delivering high message throughput"
+excerpt: "The Solace Messaging API for Java (also referred to as JCSMP) is a 100% pure Java implementation that provides an object-oriented API for delivering high message throughput."
 acronym: "JCSMP"
 categories:
   - "Messaging Protocol"